markotuya0/metrics-web-app/README.md

 The app is fully mobile responsive and tested using Jest and the React Testing Library.
 This is a capstone project for the React and Redux Module.

-By building this application, I learned how to use React and Redux.
+By building this application, I put my knowledge of  React and Redux to use.

 ## [Live Demo](https://marks-metrics-app.netlify.app/)
 ## [Presentation](https://www.loom.com/share/5ecc1478e97c4a5d9987c0fc680e5dba)